 - (3) The viewshed analysis, detailed in Section 2.24.2(b), will illustrate the visibility of overhead transmission and collection lines.
 Access roads will not be included in the viewshed analysis as the visibility of these features is generally superseded by Facility components with greater relief (e.g., wind turbines).
-Access roads and overhead transmission and collection lines will be included in all visual simulations in which they would be visible. - (4) Photographic simulations will be developed by constructing a three-dimensional computer model of the proposed turbine and turbine layout based on specifications and coordinates provided by the manufactures.
-Along with the turbines, proposed clearing limits and the location and appearance of other visible Facility components (e.g., met towers, overhead transmission lines, substation facilities, and the O&M facility), will also be incorporated into the photographic simulations.
-If design information is not available for certain Facility components (i.e., substation facilities or the O&M facility) at the time of Application filling, representative photographs from built facilities will be included in the Application. - (5) The potential visibility of FAA warning lights for the proposed turbines will be provided, as outlined in Section 2.24(b)(1).
-The exterior lighting of Facility components (e.g., O&M facility, collection substation, etc.) will also be described in the Application. - (6) Photographic simulations will be developed using Autodesk 3ds Max Design® (or similar) to create a simulated perspective (camera view) to match the location, bearing, and focal length of each existing conditions photograph.
-Existing elements in the view (e.g., buildings, existing transmission structures, roads) will be modeled based on aerial photographs and DEM data in AutoCAD Civil 3D® (or similar).
-A three dimensional ("3-D") topographic mesh of the landform (based on DEM data, or lidar data, if available) will then be brought into the 3-D model space.
-At this point minor adjustments are made to camera and target location, focal length, and camera roll to align all modeled elements with the corresponding elements in the photograph.
+Access roads and overhead transmission and collection lines will be included in all visual simulations in which they would be visible.42 - (4) Photographic simulations will be developed by constructing a three-dimensional computer model of the proposed turbine and turbine layout based on specifications and coordinates provided by the manufactures.
+Along with the turbines, proposed clearing limits and the location and appearance of other visible Facility components (e.g., met towers, overhead transmission lines, substation facilities, and the O&M building), will also be incorporated into the photographic simulations.
+If design information is not available for certain Facility components (i.e., substation facilities or the O&M building) at the time of Application filing, representative photographs from built facilities will be included in the Application. - (5) The potential visibility of FAA warning lights for the proposed turbines will be provided, as outlined in Section 2.24(b)(1).
+The exterior lighting of Facility components (e.g., O&M building, collection substation, etc.) will also be described in the Application.

-&lt;sup>54 Note, it is unlikely that access roads or surface grading will be visible from many viewpoint locations within the Visual Study Area due to intervening vegetation and structures and the potential for long viewing distances.
+42 Note, it is unlikely that access roads or surface grading will be visible from many viewpoint locations within the Visual Study Area due to intervening vegetation and structures and the potential for long viewing distances.